 Draco is seldom seen without his two friends, Crabbe and Goyle, who are much larger than he and function as bodyguards.
 Their relationship is not a friendship between equals.
 Draco is clearly the leader and he seems to look down on the other boys as being ignorant and slow (which is true).
 They serve his purposes, however, and they give Draco a sounding board for his virulent speeches against Potter, Hermione Granger, and the Weasleys.
 He also employs them to do his dirty work on occasion.

 Draco is constantly frustrated by the attention given to Harry.
 His father cautioned Draco that it is not prudent to seem to be an enemy of Potter, who everyone in the wizarding world considers to be a hero, but Draco finds it impossible to be friendly with Harry.
 Especially galling to Draco is that fact that Muggle-born Hermione Granger outperforms Draco in lessons and Harry outflies him in Quidditch.
 The teachers seem to give Potter a lot of leeway when it comes to rule-breaking.
-To top it all off, Harry is a celebrity whose picture appears in the Daily Prophet and who is treated in a familiar, friendly way by the Minister of Magic himself (at least he was, until the summer of 1995).
+To top it all off, Harry is a celebrity whose picture appears in the Daily Prophet and who is treated in a familiar, friendly way by the Minister for Magic himself (at least he was, until the summer of 1995).

 Draco is something of a whiner, or at least he is not above using a relatively minor injury to his own advantage.
 When a hippogriff slashed his arm in the fall of 1993, Draco used this as an excuse to skip a week’s worth of lessons, to force other students to do his work for him, and to avoid having to play a tough Quidditch match in unfavorable weather (PA6).
 He is also not above using offensive or hurtful language to others, including the term “Mudblood” which is highly offensive (CS7).

 It is difficult to determine Draco’s relationship with his parents.
 He is certainly spoiled, judging by the way he bullied Lucius, his father, into buying him a racing broom and by the large amounts of sweets and other gifts he receives from home on an almost daily basis.
 His mother does care about him, enough anyway to nix the idea of his traveling far away to attend Durmstrang instead of Hogwarts (GF11), and she was frantic when she found out that Voldemort had a special plan in mind using Draco (HBP2).
-At the Quidditch World Cup, Draco was treated to a seat in the Top Box by his parents (GF8).
+At the Quidditch World Cup 1994, Draco was treated to a seat in the Top Box by his parents (GF8).
 His father is a Death Eater, and apparently high up in Voldemort’s ranks, and he councils and cautions his son in how to appear respectable in Hogwarts society but also how to advance the cause against Dumbledore.
 Lucius sends Draco press clippings which could prove useful in embarrassing or harassing Potter or the Weasleys (CS13).
 Lucius advised Draco, when the Chamber of Secrets had been opened in 1992-3, to keep a low profile and let the Heir of Slytherin get on with it.

 He is a good student, although he wishes that Hogwarts actually taught how to perform Dark Magic, not just defend against it.
 He is a very capable Quidditch Seeker.